 Guardianships can help families plan for the care of disabled and aging loved ones who have become incapacitated.
 A guardianship is a legal tool that allows one person to make decisions for another person.

-The guardian is able to make important personal, financial and healthcare decisions for the the disabled or incapacitated individual referred to as a ward.
+The guardian is able to make important personal, financial, and healthcare decisions for the disabled or incapacitated individual referred to as an award.
 Typically, the guardian must be 18 years of age or older.
 If the guardian is named by the ward as a trusted individual to care for their financial and medical affairs in circumstances of incapacity, then they will generally be appointed by the court.
 If the ward has not expressed their wishes for a guardian, the court will examine documents that may express their wishes for a guardian.

 All of the powers of a guardian are important which is why it is beneficial to understand how guardianships work when a loved one has become incapacitated or is disabled and how a guardianship can help in those situations.
 Guardianships can be a valuable part of the overall estate planning process that estate planners and families should be familiar with.